martinpaljak/cdoc4j/FORMAT.md

 * The mime type SHOULD be present in Zip comment (ASiC 6.2.1 clause 3)
 * The `mimetype` file MUST be present, together with the `media-type` manifest element for the package (See [OpenDocument: 3.3 MIME Media Type](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#MIME_type_stream))
 * The format MAY be used with ZIP64 extension.
-* Storage of encrypted files MUST follow the rules laid down in [OpenDocument section 3.4.1](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#__RefHeading__752813_826425813), regarding deflation before storage and actual size in manifest.
+* Storage of encrypted files MUST follow the rules laid down in [OpenDocument section 3.4.1](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#__RefHeading__752813_826425813), regarding actual payload size in manifest.

+## Payload requirements
-* Multiple encrypted files MUST be encapsulated as ZIP containers, which implementations MAY display inline after encryption (ASiC baseline B.1.3)
+* Multiple files MUST be encapsulated in a ZIP container before encryption, which implementations SHOULD display inline after decryption (ASiC baseline B.1.3)
 * Payload ZIP encapsulation MAY be used for a single file, to hide original file name
-* The name of the encapsulated ZIP files SHOULD be `payload.zip`
+* The name of the encapsulated ZIP file SHOULD be `payload.zip`
 * The payload of the package MUST NOT contain subfolders.
 All encrypted files MUST reside in the root folder.

 ## Implementation requirements